pragyr/Diversification_Analysis_Peninsular_India/README.md

 - Jahnavi Joshi

 Hello,
 Welcome to the this project.
-This project deals with understanding the pace, pattern and predictors of in-situ diversification in the Peninsular Indian Plate (PIP).
+It deals with understanding the pace, pattern and predictors of in-situ diversification in the Peninsular Indian Plate (PIP).
 The data that we have used in the project includes dated tree files and paleoclimate data.

 ## Data used in the study
 All the data would be present in the "data" directory.